tshepang/blog-movies/content/movies/2009 movie review.rst

 Daniel-Day Lewis' near-flawless performances as oil miner in `There Will Be Blood`_.
 Here's the runner-ups:

 #.
-John Malkovich's activist in `Changeling`_
+John Malkovich as activist in Changeling_
 #.
-Jack Nicholson's grumpy tycoon in *Bucket List*
+Jack Nicholson as grumpy tycoon in *Bucket List*
 #.
-Woody Harrelson's blind man in `Seven Pounds`_
+Woody Harrelson as blind man in `Seven Pounds`_

-The year's best female performance came from Anjelina Jolie's grieving victim in Changeling followed by a tie between Rosario Dawson's love interest in `Seven Pounds`_, and Tilda Swinton's fleeting lover in `The Curious Case of Benjamin Button`_.
+The year's **best female performance** is a tie between that Rosario Dawson's as the love interest in `Seven Pounds`_, and Tilda Swinton's as fleeting lover in `The Curious Case of Benjamin Button`_.

 characters
 ----------